 Lhermitte's sign (pronounced Ler-meets) is a sudden sensation resembling an electric shock that passes down the back of your neck and into your spine and may then radiate out into your arms and legs.
 It is usually triggered by bending your head forward towards your chest.

-It is also known as Lhermitte's syndrome or barber’s chair syndrome.
+It is also known as Lhermitte's syndrome or barber’s chair syndrome, and the individual sensations are sometimes known as zingers.
 It can be a symptom of multiple sclerosis but also occurs in other conditions.

 What is Lhermitte’s sign?